Arizona Humane Society

 - Evaluate current Large Scale Intake (LSI) process from the customer experience, evolve process to include follow up to prevent future cases and treat customers root needs

-- Connect at least 5,000 pet-owners in crisis to human-centric resources by 10/31/20 through grant funded Real Time Solutions Fund and with the support of AHS staff
+- Connect at least 5,000 pet-owners in crisis to human-centric resources annually through grant funded Real Time Solutions Fund and with the support of AHS staff

-- Develop partnership with community organizations that provide human services in conjunction with pet resources (i.e. homeless shelters, free/low-cost emergency temporary boarding facilities, etc.)
+- Develop partnerships with community organizations that provide human services in conjunction with pet resources (i.e. homeless shelters, free/low-cost emergency temporary boarding facilities, etc.)

 - Social work professional with at least 3 years of experience working in the field